-Attendance is recorded on a daily basis using a free application installed on the student's smartphone which each student will access and indicate that they are clocking in or clocking out of class.
-The HEMO and PHLB attendance is recorded by the classroom instructor.
+While on campus and at externship sites, attendance is recorded daily using a free application installed on the student's smartphone, which each student will access and indicate that they are clocking in or clocking out of class.
+All remote (online) lecture sessions and on-campus HEMO and PHLB attendance are recorded by the classroom instructor.